-There is currently more than 100 described species of Wolf spider, however it has been suggested by many that there is realistically more than a 1000 different species.
+There is currently more than 100 described species of Wolf spider, however, it has been suggested by many that there is really more than 1000 different species.
 Wolf spiders are easily identified by their eye arrangement having two prominent eyes above a row of 4 smaller eyes, with two small eyes set laterally behind the prominent eyes.
 This spider also has the unique habit of carrying its young around on its back.
 The most commonly encountered of these is the Garden Wolf spider Lycosa godeffroyi.
 This spider has been implicated to potentially cause necrosis.
-Wolf spiders are classed as an open range hunter and are extremely common in open farm land areas where by day they hide in shallow burrows and by night wander significant distances in search of prey.
+Wolf spiders are classed as open range hunters and are extremely common in open farmland areas where by day they hide in shallow burrows and by night wander significant distances in search of prey.
 Wolf spiders lack claw tufts thus cannot climb smooth surfaces.

-Treatment– The key to successful treatment of wolf spiders is creating a broad horizontal residual treated zone, particularly around porch areas where they are often attracted to by flying insects drawn to the lights.
+Treatment: The key to the successful treatment of wolf spiders is creating a broad horizontal residual treated zone, particularly around porch areas where they are often attracted to by flying insects drawn to the lights.
 Pay special attention to garage entries and other doorways where these “SCARY” spiders will often find their way inside.
 The wider the horizontal treated zone the better.
-If large areas of porous surfaces such as concrete are required to be treated a suspension concentrate is considered to give a quicker knock down with its larger particle size.
+If large areas of porous surfaces such as concrete are required to be treated a suspension concentrate is considered to give a quicker knockdown with its larger particle size.

-White Tailed spiders are nocturnal hiding in dark voids during the day then actively wander around within our homes looking for prey particularly other spiders.
+White-Tailed spiders are nocturnal hiding in dark voids during the day then actively wandering around within our homes looking for prey, particularly other spiders.

-Treatment– The key to successful treatment of White Tailed spiders is treatment of their frequented areas, residual surface sprays of skirting areas and thorough dusting of roof and wall voids.
+Treatment: The key to successful treatment of White-Tailed spiders is the treatment of their frequented areas, residual surface sprays of skirting areas and a thorough dusting of roof and wall voids.

 This spider is an arachnophobes worst nightmare, big, hairy and they love the shelter that our homes provide.
 Huntsman spiders are perfectly adapted to living in tight crevices such as the loose bark of trees and the timber weatherboards of our homes.
 Huntsman spiders are distinguished from other spiders by having two rows of four small eyes, rear pointing elbows and excellent climbing ability.
 Huntsman spiders are generally considered harmless, except for members of the genus Neosparassus (Badge Huntsman).

-Treatment-The key to successful treatment of huntsman spiders is to focus on vertical surfaces internally and externally.
-These are large hairy spiders that take some stopping, so once again a suspension concentrate formulation can have a quicker knock down.
+Treatment: The key to the successful treatment of huntsman spiders is to focus on vertical surfaces internally and externally.
+These are large hairy spiders that take some stopping, so once again a suspension concentrate formulation can have a quicker knockdown.

-Treatment– The key to successful treatment of Black House spiders is thoroughness, treatment of every accessible crack and crevice, focussing on door and window frames, downpipes, veranda attachments, weepholes, the list is endless, but basically anywhere you see webbing.
+Treatment: The key to successful treatment of Black House spiders is thoroughness, treatment of every accessible crack and crevice, focussing on the door and window frames, downpipes, veranda attachments, weep holes, the list is endless, but basically anywhere you see webbing.
 A long residual isn’t as critical as these spiders vary rarely leave their web.

-These spiders can occur in large numbers in suitable habitat.
-As females reproduce the young leave their mothers burrow only to walk a short distance to start a new burrow.
+These spiders can occur in large numbers in suitable habitats.
+As females reproduce the young leave their mothers to burrow only to walk a short distance to start a new burrow.
 They normally favour moist shady areas of the lawn or garden.
 Spiders normally don’t leave their burrow unless disturbed or during the warmer months of the year when mature males go in search of females.
 Not all Trapdoor spiders have a trapdoor on their burrow.
-Although the Sydney Funnel-web is well known, Funnel-webs actually occur along the entire east coast of Australia.
+Although the Sydney Funnel-web is well known, Funnel-webs actually occurs along the entire east coast of Australia.
 There have been no recorded deaths since 1981.

-Treatment – The key to successful treatment of these spiders is treatment of suitable habitat for them particularly if burrows can be located, then using a broad, residual surface spray over these areas.
+Treatment: The key to successful treatment of these spiders is the treatment of suitable habitat for them particularly if burrows can be located, then using a broad, residual surface spray over these areas.
 Avoid using repellent chemicals as this will drive them out of their burrows rather than killing them in situ.

-Personally I don’t see the point, however many customers request it.
-All orb weaving spiders including Garden and Golden Orbs, St Andrews Cross spiders are considered harmless.
-These spiders utilise structures and vegetation around our homes to construct their wheel shaped webs to catch the bountiful insects drawn to our house and gardens.
+Personally, I don’t see the point, however many customers request it.
+All orb-weaving spiders including Garden and Golden Orbs, St Andrews Cross spiders are considered harmless.
+These spiders utilise structures and vegetation around our homes to construct their wheel-shaped webs to catch the bountiful insects drawn to our houses and gardens.

-Treatment– The key to successful treatment of orb weaving spiders is getting a very fine spray to drift through and around surrounding vegetation and structure used for web construction.
+Treatment: The key to the successful treatment of orb-weaving spiders is getting a very fine spray to drift through and around surrounding vegetation and structure used for web construction.
 A knapsack misting unit is perfect for this task.

-As with any pest treatment a spider treatment should always begin with an inspection.
-By no means am I suggesting a two hour inspection like a termite inspection, but simply a quick assessment which begins as we arrive at the site.
+As with any pest treatment, a spider treatment should always begin with an inspection.
+By no means am I suggesting a two-hour inspection like a termite inspection, but simply a quick assessment that begins as we arrive at the site.
 What kind of environment is it?
 If it’s open farmland then Wolf spiders and webbing spiders are likely to be a problem.
 If it’s woodland then Huntsman spiders might be an issue.
 A quick lap around the house will also identify problem areas and finally and most importantly ask the client.
 What spiders is she concerned with and where?
-No point in treating her gardens for orb weaving spiders when its big hairy spiders like Huntsman spiders in her house that she is concerned about.
+No point in treating her gardens for orb-weaving spiders when it’s big hairy spiders like Huntsman spiders in her house that she is concerned about.